 Educating the Future of Health Care!

-Established in 1891 as the University of Texas Medical Department, UTMB has grown from one building, 23 students and 13 faculty members to a modern health science center with campuses in Galveston, League City and Angleton, more than 3,200 students and about 900 faculty.
+Established in 1891 as the University of Texas Medical Department, UTMB has grown from one building, 23 students and 13 faculty members to a modern health science center with campuses in Galveston, League City and Angleton, more than 3,200 students and

 You are the next generation of health care professionals.
 We understand that choosing a university to continue your education is an important decision, and the program you choose should be one that will meet your unique goals.